jeanluct/rodent/README.md

 ### documentation

 The header files in the rodent folder are standalone with no associated .cpp files, so no special linking is required.
 Examples of usage are in the [testsuite][2] folder.
-To compile the examples, run `autoconf; ./configure` from the base folder, then `cd testsuite; make` to compile some examples.
+To compile the examples, run `autoconf; ./configure` from the root folder, then `cd testsuite; make`.

-To see if inlining is working properly, type `make inline_test` from the testuite folder.
+To see if inlining is working properly, type `make inline_test` from the testsuite folder.

 ### license